 15. The Psammead – Five Children and It by E. Nesbit

-The Opening Doors to Quality Writingseries has been shortlisted for the 2017 Education Resources Awards in the Educational Book Award category.
+The Opening Doors to Quality Writingseries won the 2017 Education Resources Awards in the Educational Book Award category.

 Having taught English for 23 years, Bob Cox is an independent educational consultant, writer and teacher coach who works nationally and internationally to support outstanding learning.
 Bob has been working with clusters of schools and local authorities to apply ‘opening doors’ strategies to raise standards in English and to make links between quality texts and quality…